lyft/xiblint/README.md

 - `enforce_system_properties`

   Ensures a property in a system type is set to one of the allowed properties.
 Configure `system_properties` in a custom rule configuration using `rules_config` (see below).
+Use `null` as an option to allow default value.

 ## Usage